nuejs/nue/packages/nuejs.org/docs/index.md

 See benchmark and details [here](react-button-vs-nue.html).

 ## Extreme performance with Rust and WASM
 Nue apps use a separated model layer to shatter the limits of traditional frameworks.
-This demo uses **Rust** for instant keypress search across 150,000 records—far beyond where JavaScript hits a callstack overflow.
+This demo uses **Rust** for instant keypress search across 150,000 records — far beyond where JavaScript hits a callstack overflow.

 [image]
   small: /img/rust-search.webp